On this page

 - An adults-only A&E

-By closing Sandwell Hospital A&E and City Hospital A&E, we are bringing two emergency departments together to provide and more specialists under one roof.
+By closing Sandwell Hospital A&E and City Hospital A&E, we have brought two emergency departments together to provide and more specialists under one roof.

 When to use A&E